The Backstory of

 and the politics of the counterculture, and ended up with nothing, really, to show for it.
 These people seemed, in many ways, the best and brightest of their generation and, in retrospect, they changed the world.
 But they’ve been scorned by history and most of them ended up, in one way or another, tragically.
 Later, for instance, I got to know several members of the SDS Weather Underground, including one fellow who had been on the run for nearly twenty years; and for reasons even now I cannot fully understand, their stories haunted

 me.
-I decided to make my femme-fatale heroine, Julie Chase, one of these phantoms and to give her my own age and birthday.
+I decided to make Wally's love interest, Julie Chase, one of these phantoms and to give her my own age and birthday.
 She would look like Tuesday Weld and embody the innocence, the idealism, the dedication and the mobilization skills of her generation.

 The North Slope of Alaska plays a paramount role in the hidden Harding story and, with the opening of Prudhoe Bay and construction of the Trans-Alaskan Pipeline, it also played a huge role in the year 1969.
-It occurred to me that the best way to link the two was to make that behind-the-scenes power in the Republican Party—the ultimate object of the SDS manipulation—an oilman.
+It occurred to me that the best way to link the two was to make that behind-the-scenes power in the Republican Party—the target of Julie's manipulation—an oilman.

 I found the inspiration for this oilman character in the grandfather of a college friend with whom I spent part of the summer of 1966.
 The grandfather, who owned a